 Americans may have their Bloody Marys, but the Canadian hangover cure (and cause) has always been found in a Caesar.
 Similar to a Bloody Mary, the recipe typically calls for 1-2 ounces of vodka, two dashes of hot sauce (Tabasco is commonly used), four dashes of Worcestershire sauce, and 4 to 6 ounces of Clamato juice.
 Don’t forget the celery salt and pepper on the rim!
 The crowning glory are the stalks of celery, olives, limes, and other greenery that may accompany it.
 Serve over ice and enjoy.

 What started out as a desire to make top-quality generic-brand products in the 1980s has since grown into a best-selling national empire.
-The President’s Choice line was spearheaded by the late Dave Nichol for the Loblaw chain of stores in 1984 as way to bring a “higher end” generic brand of products to consumers.
+The President’s Choice line was spearheaded by the late Dave Nichol for the Loblaw chain of stores in 1984 as a way to bring a “higher end” generic brand of products to consumers.
 Some of the first items included PC Beer and The Decadent Chocolate Chip Cookie, which hit the shelves in 1988 and is still one of its top-selling products today.
-While the company did expand to selling some of its products in select grocery stores around the U.S., the PC brand has largely been phased out of the United States, save for a few stores in the Chicago area.

 Take the name of a Canadian war hero and mix in some cocoa, sugar, and butter, and you have a recipe for national chocolate-making success.
 Laura Secord was an American-born pioneer woman in what was then Upper Canada (the forerunner of Ontario), who successfully warned the Canadian and British forces of an impending Yankee attack during the War of 1812.
 To the delight of many sweet-toothed Canadians, her legacy did not stop there.
 In 1913, Frank P. O’Connor opened the first Laura Secord candy shop on Toronto’s Yonge Street.
-Today, over 100 stores are found across Canada—boasting more than 400 products, including the marshmallow Santa Claus, a seasonal favorite stocking-stuffer.
-The chain does deliver to the U.S., but there are no locations south of the border.
+Today, over 100 Laura Secord stores are found across Canada, and while the chain does deliver to the U.S., there are no locations south of the border.